 A first step in this direction was taken in a previous study (Bruder et al., 2021a, 2021b/in preparation), in which participants were asked to rate pop singing performances in terms of perceptual attributes of the voices (i.e., articulation, breathiness, pitch accuracy, loudness, tempo, resonance, preciseness and softness of vocal onsets, amount of vibrato, timbre), as well as in terms of how much they liked them.
 Mixed linear models showed that liking ratings could be predicted by perceptual features (with about half of the variance of liking ratings explained by perceptual ratings), but not by acoustic features frequently used to describe voices such as jitter, shimmer, vibrato rate and extent, harmonics-to-noise ratio and tilt measures.
-In line with previous research on perceptual ratings of music (Schedl et al., 2016; Lange & Frieler, 2018) and voice (Merrill, 2022), we also observed that inter-rater agreement of perceptual and liking ratings was low.
+In line with previous research on perceptual ratings of music (Lange & Frieler, 2018; Schedl et al., 2016) and voice (Merrill, 2022), we also observed that inter-rater agreement of perceptual and liking ratings was low.
 Interestingly though, mean liking ratings in this lab-based experiment with German participants correlated highly with mean liking ratings of a parallel online experiment presenting the same stimuli to US-based participants.
 This suggests the emergence of robust average preferences amidst high individual differences in how participants perceive and like singing voices.
 It is to be determined if this finding would generalize to other types of singing, that is, beyond pop singing.

 Here we propose to expand the findings of Bruder et al. (2021a, 2021b/in preparation) and investigate lay listeners’ aesthetic preferences for voices in contrasting singing and speech styles.
-To do so, we use a newly recorded and validated stimulus set of naturalistic but controlled a capella singing and speech performances [the stimulus dataset, along with details about the validation experiment and acoustic analyses of the stimuli, will be, at the time of publication of this paper, available open access - currently work in progress].
+To do so, we use a newly recorded and validated stimulus set of naturalistic but controlled a capella singing and speech performances [the stimulus dataset, along with details about the validation experiment and acoustic analyses of the stimuli, will be, at the time of publication of this paper, available open access – currently it is work in progress].
 Twenty-two female singers performed six different melody excerpts in three contrasting singing styles – as a lullaby, as a pop song and as opera aria; and read the corresponding lyrics out loud in two contrasting ways – as if speaking to an adult audience and as if speaking to an infant.
 Note that the term pop singing is used here in a broad and unspecific way.
 Though there are different schools and techniques associated with different aesthetic goals within pop music, pop singing is defined here as singing without any specific type of technique.
 Operatic or classical singing, on the other hand, is the result of a very specific technique, and is associated with a very clear acoustic profile.
 Larrouy-Maestri et al. (2014) compared acoustic features of operatic and non-operatic singing by asking the same singers to perform two melodies (“Happy Birthday” and a romantic song of free choice) both with and without operatic technique, and found wider vibrato extent, higher standard deviation of the F0, increased jitter and shimmer, as well as lower harmonics-to-noise ratio and lower energy ratio distribution in operatic singing.